From “Democratic Motherism” in The world Will Follow Joy: Turning Madness Into Flowers

 Her work has been translated into more than two dozen languages, and her books have sold more than fifteen million copies.
-Along with the Pulitzer Prize and the National Book Award, Walker’s awards and fellowships include a Guggenheim Fellowship and a residency at Yaddo.
-In 2006, she was honored as one of the inaugural inductees into the California Hall of Fame.
-In 2007, her archives were opened to the public at Emory University.
-In 2010 she presented the key note address at The 11th Annual Steve Biko Lecture at the University of Cape Town, Cape Town, South Africa, and was awarded the Lennon/Ono Peace Grant in Reykjavik, Iceland.
-(Walker donated this latter award to an orphanage for the children of AIDS victims in East Africa.)
+Along with the Pulitzer Prize and the National Book Award, Walker, in 2006, was honored as one of the inaugural inductees into the California Hall of Fame.
+In 2007, her archives were opened to the public at Emory University in her birth state of Georgia.
+In 2010 she presented the keynote address at The 11th Annual Steve Biko Lecture at the University of Cape Town, South Africa, where she met the beautiful sons of Steve Biko, and was awarded the Lennon/Ono Peace Grant in Reykjavik, Iceland, where she met John Lennon and Yoko Ono’s “beautiful boy” Sean Lennon.
+(Walker donated this latter award to an orphanage for the children of AIDS victims in East Africa, The Margaret Okari Foundation in Kisi, Kenya).
 She served as jurist (2010 and 2012)for two sessions of The Russell Tribunal on Palestine.
 In Cape Town, South Africa, and NYC, New York.

 Recent works are: Overcoming Speechlessness: A Poet Encounters the Horror in Rwanda, Eastern Congo and Palestine/Israel; Hard Times Require Furious Dancing; The World Has Changed: Conversations with Alice Walker; and The Chicken Chronicles: Sitting With the Angels Who Have Returned With My Memories, a Memoir.
 She also writes regularly on her blog site at www.alicewalkersgarden.com.

 Walker has been an activist all of her adult life, and believes that learning to extend the range of our compassion is activity and work available to all.
 She is a staunch defender not only of human rights, but of the rights of all living beings.
-She is one of the world’s most prolific writers, yet tirelessly continues to travel the world to literally stand on the side of the poor, and the economically, spiritually and politically oppressed.
+She is one of the world’s most prolific writers, yet continues to travel the world to literally stand on the side of the poor, and the economically, spiritually and politically oppressed.
 She also stands, however, on the side of the revolutionaries, teachers and leaders who seek change and transformation of the world.
 Upon returning from Gaza in 2008, Walker said, “Going to Gaza was our opportunity to remind the people of Gaza and ourselves that we belong to the same world: the world where grief is not only acknowledged, but shared; where we see injustice and call it by its name; where we see suffering and know the one who stands and sees is also harmed, but not nearly so much as the one who stands and sees and says and does nothing.”